Is Your Shoulder Pain due to a Pinched Nerve?

 - Numbness and tingling in the fingers, hands, or shoulder.

-- Pain when moving your shoulder.
+- Pain relief when lifting your arm.

 In some cases, you may also experience headaches.
 Be aware that the headache may be caused by something other than the pinched nerve and not the pinched nerve itself.
 An example of this involves tight or spastic muscles pulling on tendons, the part of muscles that attach to bone, at the head causing headaches to happen.

 Why are you potentially experiencing a pinched nerve in the shoulder blade?
 In the most basic sense, a pinched nerve is due to compression caused by another structure or force.
-The pressure will be caused by either a bone, the spinal disks, or swelling from a cervical or shoulder blade injury or other condition.

 More specifically, a structure is pressing on the nerve in or near the cervical spine, the region of the spine that makes up your neck.
 From the cervical spine, various nerves branch out, allowing signals to be passed from your brain to your shoulders, arms, and hands and vice versa.
 This allows you to move your arms and hands, as well as perceive sensory information, such as touching a textured fabric with your fingers.